awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 - The input to verify is the concatenation of the serialization of the [message header](../data-format/message-header.md) and [message body](../data-format/message-body.md).

-Note that the message header and message body MAY have already been inputted during previous steps.
+Note that the message header and message body MAY have already been input during previous steps.

 If this verification is not successful, this operation MUST immediately halt and fail.